luiscarlosgph/grabcut/README.md

 GrabCut library (libgrabcut.so)
 -------------------------------
 Implementation of GrabCut with CUDA-based Gaussian Mixture Models.
 Works in C++ and Python.
-Run the following steps to get it working.
 This code has been tested under the following configuration:

 * Ubuntu 20.10
 * GNU g++ 9.3.0
 * CMake 3.16.3